Gr33nCamper/Paul-s-Website/YRS/2023/FA&DEC/OCT.md

 Some guy was tailing me on the stairs up to Geisel and was still going past the fifth floor.
 I was taking stairs two at a time and he was still pretty close behind so I was like 😬 come on man, just get off on your floor already.
 Please!

-Okay, time to briefly read Psalms DTfinish Chm142 hw1.
+Okay, time to briefly read Psalms DT and finish Chm142 hw1.
 In < 2hrs.

 &nbsp;